 A sales tax invoice is used to calculate a state’s sales tax on a service or product that was sold to an end-user within the state.
-Different states charge different sales tax, check to see your state’s sales tax rate before finalizing this invoice.
+Rates vary across states, so it’s important to check your specific state sales tax rate before finalizing this invoice.

-There are only 4 states that do not charge a sales tax which are Delaware, Montana, New Hampshire, and Oregon.
-All the remaining 46 states charge a sales tax which can be seen detailed below.
+There are only four (4) states that do not charge a sales tax, which are Delaware, Montana, New Hampshire, and Oregon.
+All remaining 46 states charge a sales tax, which can be calculated below.